11ty/11ty-website/docs/pagination.md

 ---
 # Pagination

 To iterate over a data set and create pages for individual chunks of data, use pagination.
 Enable in your template’s front matter by adding the `pagination` key.
-Consider this Nunjucks template:
+Consider the following template:

+{% codetitle "Liquid, Nunjucks", "Syntax" %}

 {% raw %}
 ```markdown